Skip to main content

 4. Contact us at socialmedia@UND.edu to discuss options for social media management and monitoring.

+Algorithms show the most relevant content from the accounts your users engage with most.
 Because social media algorithms are primarily based on engagement, the more frequently people like, share and click your posts, the more likely your posts will appear in their feed.

-Increase Engagement on Social Media
+How to Increase Engagement on Social Media

 1. Ask questions